List of awards and nominations received by Cameron Diaz

 The following is the list of awards and nominations received by American actress Cameron Diaz.
 Diaz's work in film has been recognized by the Hollywood Foreign Press Association and the Screen Actors Guild.
-She's received four Golden Globe Award nominations; one for Best Actress in a Motion Picture Comedy or Musical (1999) for her performance in There's Something About Mary, and three for Best Supporting Actress in a Motion Picture (for Being John Malkovich, Vanilla Sky and Gangs of New York).
-She's also received nominations for three Screen Actors Guild Awards; two for Outstanding Performance by a Female Actor in a Supporting Role (for Being John Malkovich and Vanilla Sky) and one for Outstanding Performance by a Cast in a Motion Picture for Being John Malkovich.
+She has received four Golden Globe Award nominations: one for Best Actress in a Motion Picture Comedy or Musical for her performance in There's Something About Mary (1998), and three for Best Supporting Actress in a Motion Picture (for Being John Malkovich, Vanilla Sky and Gangs of New York).
+She has also received nominations for three Screen Actors Guild Awards: two for Outstanding Performance by a Female Actor in a Supporting Role (for Being John Malkovich and Vanilla Sky) and one for Outstanding Performance by a Cast in a Motion Picture for Being John Malkovich.
 In 2009, she received a star on the Hollywood Walk of Fame for her work in film.